 Don’t miss the Hospice Comtesse Museum, a former hospital built by the Countess of Flanders in the 13th century, or the Porte de Paris, a historic arch monument built to commemorate Louis XIV’s victory.

 A walk through the historic Old Town whilst stopping to try the local speciality sweets known as p’tits quinquins is definitely not to be missed.
 You will be immersed in another world when crossing the Deûle river and spending a moment of pure relaxation in the Vauban Garden.

 Take the children for a stroll through Lille Zoo, free of charge, and experience the wonders of nature at the heart of a city: With 70 different species, including a white rhino, primates, parrots, reptiles... there are more than 250 animals to see.
 Don’t miss out!

 To end your visit in style, go see a show or a concert at the Zénith de Lille.
 The choice of walks is plentiful, whether you are here for a weekend with the family or for a business trip.

 City of Art and History, Lille was influential during the Middle-Ages and it was under the Second Empire that it grew to become a city made rich by the cloth industry.
 This historic development is clear in the monuments that are a perfect blend of Roman, Gothic and Classic Art.
-We mustn’t forget Fort Vauban, the perfect example of 17th century military architecture, which protected the city for many years.
+We mustn’t forget Fort Vauban, the perfect example of 17th century military architecture classified as a historical monument, which protected the city for many years.